ElNahoko/league-summoner-insight-app/README.md

 - [Summoner Card](screenshots/summoner-profile.png)
 - [Champion Mastery Card](screenshots/summoner-top-champions.png)

 ## 🏁 Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/summoner-insight-app.git`
+1. Clone the repository.
 2. Navigate to the project directory: `cd summoner-insight-app`
+3. Navigate to the frontend directory: `cd clientapp`
-3. Install dependencies: `npm install`
+4. Install frontend dependencies: `npm install`
-4. Start the development server: `npm start`
+5. Start the frontend development server: `npm run dev`
-5. Open your browser and go to `http://localhost:3000` to use the app.
+6. Open your browser and go to `http://localhost:3000` to use the app.

+7. Navigate to the backend directory: `cd serverapp`
+8. Install backend dependencies: `npm install`
+9. Start the backend server: `npm run dev`
+10. The backend server will run on `http://localhost:8080`.

 ## 🤝 Contributing